payatu/vuln-nodejs-app/solutions/solutions.md

 ## 6. SSTI

-Application is directly concatinating user supplied input into a template then rather then passing it as a data this allows attackers to execute arbitrary code on the server.
+Application is directly concatinating user supplied input into a template rather then passing it as a data this allows attackers to execute arbitrary code on the server.
+Your goal is to steal the database credentials from environment variables (`process.env.DB_PASS`, `process.env.DB_USER`).

+### Exploit

+1. Go to **`/ssti`** and click on `Station List`.
+2. You will notice `stationList` value in `op` parameter which is basically a function that gets executed during template rendering to show the list of station now if you change it to `7*7` you will get `49` in response.
+3. To get database credentials from the environment variable pass `process.env.DB_PASS` in op parameter and you will get database password and `process.env.DB_USER` to get database username.

+### Vulnerable Code

 **Request method, endpoint, query parameter**